PPM 5-34, Vehicle Registration and Parking

 5.1.3 Documenting the parking and traffic rules and fees in the Parking and Traffic Handbook; and

-5.1.4 Performing other responsibilities as directed by the Vice President for Financial Services.
+5.1.4 Performing other responsibilities as directed by the Vice President for Administrative Services.

-5.2 Parking and Traffic Handbook - All persons desiring to park Motor Vehicles on University owned or controlled property must abide by the Parking and Traffic Handbook.
-The Parking and Traffic Handbook is subject to review and approval by the President and Board of Trustees.
+5.2 Parking and Traffic Handbook - All persons desiring to park motor vehicles on University owned or controlled property must abide by the Parking and Traffic Handbook.
+The Parking and Traffic Handbook is subject to review and approval by the President.
 Parking Services will post the Parking and Traffic Handbook online and keep a physical copy of the handbook at its office for public inspection during normal business hours.

 5.3 Enforcement - Parking Service is responsible for implementing and enforcing parking and traffic rules.
 University police officers are also empowered by the state statute to enforce parking and traffic rules.
 Parking Services may designate periods of time when it will not enforce certain rules (e.g. enforcement of parking from 7 A.M. to 4 P.M. , etc.)